 I would like to thank the entire staff for their hard work, and contributions to this year's Annual Comprehensive Financial Report.
-I also would like to recognize the Champaign County Board, County Administrator and Accounting Manager for their support in maintaining the highest standards of professionalism regarding the management of County's finances.
+I also would like to recognize the Champaign County Board, the County Executive and the Chief Deputy Auditor for their support in maintaining the highest standards of professionalism regarding the management of County's finances.
 Countywide Elected Officials and Department Heads were also helpful and cooperative during the audit process.